Flu jabs for carers

 For some people, including older and vulnerable people, it can be very serious and can lead to health complications including bronchitis, pneumonia and even death.

-If you care for someone who is vulnerable, elderly or disabled, who would be unable to get by without your help, then catching flu can be catastrophic.
+If you care for someone who is vulnerable, elderly or disabled, who wouldn't be able to get by without your help, then catching flu can be catastrophic.

 That’s why unpaid carers can get a free NHS flu jab.
 In order to be eligible you’ll need to receive Carer's Allowance or be the main carer of an older or disabled person whose welfare would be at risk if you became ill.